Spanish Broadcasting System and Katz Radio Group Announce Multi-Year Partnership

-MIAMI, April 5, 2021 /PRNewswire/ -- Spanish Broadcasting System, Inc. (SBS) (OTCQX: SBSAA), the leading minority certified, Hispanic multimedia and entertainment company in the U.S., announced today that Katz Radio Group, the nation's largest media sales organization, will now serve as SBS's national sales representative under a multi-year agreement.
+MIAMI, April 5, 2021 /PRNewswire-HISPANIC PR WIRE/ -- Spanish Broadcasting System, Inc. (SBS) (OTCQX: SBSAA), the leading minority certified, Hispanic multimedia and entertainment company in the U.S., announced today that Katz Radio Group, the nation's largest media sales organization, will now serve as SBS's national sales representative under a multi-year agreement.

 Under the new partnership, Katz divisions — Christal Radio and Katz Radio — will manage SBS' national spot business along with the creation of dynamic multicultural audio marketing campaigns across SBS's major markets: New York, Los Angeles, Miami, Chicago, San Francisco and Puerto Rico.